SubSeven57/TheChicagoScene/README.md

 # Introduction

 Hello there! :wave:
 My name is Daniel Hernandez and I am a developer as we as a musician involved in the Chicago music scene.
-I wanted to create a repo to keep track of the many musical acts in Chicago.
+I wanted to create a repo to keep track of the many musical acts in the United States.
 I wanted to do this because:

 1. There's a lot of talent that not a lot of people know about.
 2. It's kinda cool to see what acts are around (and which ones are not :skull:)